sanjasmit/Movie-Recommendation-System-using-NLP-and-IMDb-Web-Scraping/Readme.md

 # Movie Recommendation System using NLP and IMDb Web Scraping

 This project implements a sophisticated Movie Recommendation System using Natural Language Processing (NLP) techniques and IMDb web scraping.
-The system utilizes BERT (Bidirectional Encoder Representations from Transformers) embeddings and IMDb data to provide personalized movie recommendations based on user preferences.
+The system utilizes BERT (Bidirectional Encoder Representations from Transformers) embeddings and IMDb data to provide personalized movie recommendations based on the input prompt by the user.

 ## Table of Contents